aws-samples/amazon-bedrock-samples/rag/knowledge-bases/use-case-examples/agentic-rag-using-metadata-filters/README.md

-# Building a Two-Stage agentic RAG System with Amazon Bedrock Knowledge Bases and Amazon Bedrock Converse API
+# Building a two-stage agentic RAG System with Amazon Bedrock Knowledge Bases and Amazon Bedrock Converse API

 This repository demonstrates how to build an advanced agentic RAG (Retrieval-Augmented Generation) system using Amazon Bedrock.
 The solution processes large document collections, extracts metadata and implements an intelligent agent that makes strategic decisions about document retrieval, using metadata and summaries to enhance response accuracy.